Does Red Light Therapy Really Work for Wrinkles and Fine Lines?

 BOOSTING COLLAGEN

-Research keeps showing that that extra fuel fires up fibroblasts, the workers that lay down new collagen.
+Research suggests that this extra cellular energy stimulates fibroblasts, the workers that lay down new collagen.
 With more of that building block on hand, overall skin texture improves and the landmarks of fine lines begin to blur.

 BETTER BLOOD FLOW